aather/abyss/README.md

 - Agents collects metrics and ships them to graphite server periodically.
 - For graphite database, metrics are sent in “.” formatted string with time stamp:
  - $server.$host.system.mem.free_cached $free_cached $datestamp
- - where: metrics name: $server.$host.system.mem.free_cached, metrics value: $free_cached, timestamp: $datestamp
+ - where: metrics name:
+  - $server.$host.system.mem.free_cached
+  - metrics value: $free_cached
+  - timestamp: $datestamp
 - For graphing metrics, open source grafana dashboard builder is used to query metrics and to design custom dashboards.
-Sample Dashboards are available.
-Grafana is feature rich and support:
+Sample and ready to use Dashboards are available.
+- Grafana is feature rich and support:
  - Several time-series data sources: Elasticsearch, Cloudwatch, InfluxDB ..
  - Templating Variables automatically filled with values from database
  - Snapshot sharing of interactive graphs